bottlesdevs/website/_posts/2023-10-05-bottles-next-a-new-chapter.md

 ![Bottles 0.0.7, first stable release published in 2017](/uploads/bottles-0.0.7-2017.png)

-By "mature software," we don't mean a bug-free project or one that can't be improved further, but rather one that has reached the limit of its current form.
-We acknowledge Bottles' limitations, but we've always focused on delivering a user-friendly experienc, making a complex tool like Wine accessible.
+By "mature application," we don't mean a bug-free project or one that can't be improved further, but rather one that has reached the limit of its current form.
+We acknowledge Bottles' limitations, but we've always focused on delivering a user-friendly experience, making a complex tool like Wine accessible.
 User experience doesn't have a destination, it's a constantly evolving field driven by technological growth and changing user needs.

 <img tooltip="Bottles Next, a new chapter begins (dark)" class="on-dark" src="/uploads/bottles-next-spot.svg" />
 <img tooltip="Bottles Next, a new chapter begins" class="on-light" src="/uploads/bottles-next-spot-dark.svg" />